Forehand History, Family Crest & Coats of Arms

 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name Forehand dating from that time include Foran, Forhane, Forahan, Forhan, Foreham and many more.

-More information is included under the topic Early Forehand Notables in all our PDF Extended History products.
+More information is included under the topic Early Forehand Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of Irish families left for North American shores in the 19th century.
 These people were searching for a life unencumbered with poverty, hunger, and racial discrimination.
 Many arrived to eventually find such conditions, but many others simply did not arrive: victims of the diseased, overcrowded ships in which they traveled to the New World.
 Those who lived to see North American shores were instrumental in the development of the growing nations of Canada and the United States.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name Forehand:

-Forehand Settlers in the United States in the 17th Century
+Forehand Settlers in United States in the 17th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.